Parable of the Tares: Analysis

 The word translated "tares" in the King James Version is ζιζάνια (zizania), plural of ζιζάνιον (zizanion).
 This word is thought to mean darnel (Lolium temulentum), a ryegrass which looks much like wheat in its early stages of growth.

 The Weymouth New Testament, a translation of the Greek, translates the word as "Darnel".
 The Douay-Rheims Bible translates the word as "Cockle", possibly referring to the "White Cockle".
 Roman law prohibited sowing darnel among the wheat of an enemy, suggesting that the scenario presented here is realistic.
 Many translations use "weeds" instead of "tares".

 A similar metaphor is wheat and chaff, replacing (growing) tares by (waste) chaff, and in other places in the Bible "wicked ones" are likened to chaff.

+Verna Holyhead suggests that the burning of the unwanted tares (Matthew 13:30) refers to their use as fuel rather than merely their destruction.

 Interpretation

 An eschatological interpretation is provided by Jesus in :

 Then Jesus sent the multitudes away, and went into the house.
 His disciples came to him, saying, "Explain to us the parable of the darnel weeds of the field."

 He answered them, "He who sows the good seed is the Son of Man, the field is the world; and the good seed, these are the children of the Kingdom; and the darnel weeds are the children of the evil one.
 The enemy who sowed them is the devil.
 The harvest is the end of the age, and the reapers are angels.
 As therefore the darnel weeds are gathered up and burned with fire; so will it be at the end of this age.
 The Son of Man will send out his angels, and they will gather out of his Kingdom all things that cause stumbling, and those who do iniquity, and will cast them into the furnace of fire.
 There will be weeping and the gnashing of teeth.
 Then the righteous will shine forth like the sun in the Kingdom of their Father.
 He who has ears to hear, let him hear.